JuliaAI/LearnAPI.jl/docs/src/index.md

 Machine learning algorithms, also called *models*, have a complicated taxonomy.
-Grouping models into a relatively small number of types, such as "classifier" and "clusterer", and attempting to impose uniform behaviour within each group, is a problematic approach.
+Grouping models into a relatively small number of types, such as "classifier" and "clusterer", and attempting to impose uniform behaviour within each group, is problematic.
 It either leads to limitations on the models that can be included in a general interface, or to undesirable complexity needed to cope with exceptional cases.

 For these and other reasons, the behaviour of a model implementing the **ML Model Interface** documented here is articulated using traits - methods dispatched on